cpfeiffer325/rails-user-registration/README.md

   - Only store their Gravatar URL
 - Once a user is confirmed (manually or automatically), allow them to access their user page, where they can see their gravatar image.
 - Remind the user to confirm their email if they haven’t done so after 24 hours
+- Complete without using any authentication gems and without using Rails model callbacks

 ## GETTING STARTED
 1. ```git clone git@github.com:cpfeiffer325/rails-user-registration.git```